iamVaibhavPatil/PharmaChain/README.md

 # PharmaChain
 Pharmacy supply chain app.
+Built both front end and back.
+Front end order management tool is built using Angular framework.
 Build backend microservices like product service, cart service, auth service, order service using different spring cloud technologies.

 Used
 - Eureka discovery service - It will hold knowledge of all the services